 An important factor when it comes to team selection in which Competitive boss John Smith, Co-ordinator Alan Richards and Bradshaw himself will be involved.

-This is a new site and still partly under construction.
+This is a relatively new site.

 The domain name has cost Nash Amblers funds just £15.50.
 Higher ‘hosting costs’ are subsidised for now by Denton Walking Football Group who have online hosting which can accommodate extra domains.
 DWFG players agreed to renew the plan this month, which also includes under its wing the Fair Play website.